 In addition to working with the family on home repairs, the week includes time for prayer, reflection and community events, including a cultural night and a visit to a nearby park or local gathering place.
 There will be other school or church groups to mingle with as well.
 There is free time every day/night to hang out or walk around and visit local ice cream or burger shops—or whatever might be around the local area.

 The ASP volunteer fee is $350 plus van rental and gas.
 This cost is offset by TWO fundraisers – Penny Queen/Mission Week in February and Mission Trivia Night in January.
 Typically the cost per parent or student does not exceed $300.
 All trip fees will be collected via the student’s Blackbaud Tuition Management (formerly SMART) account.
-The first installment will be applied to her account at time of sign up or no later than November 24, 2021.
+The first installment will be applied to her account at time of sign up.
 If money is an issue, please contact Mrs. April Remiger individually.

 To make this trip happen, we need adult chaperones - close family members as long as they are 19 years or older OR CJA faculty. if you are interested in volunteering, please contact Mrs. Remiger.